Maher-Guerfali/pink-dash/README.md

 - `src/App.tsx`   – Layout shell and routes
 - `src/main.tsx`  – App bootstrap with Router

-## Usage Notes
-- The public HAPI sandbox often returns many duplicate patients named “JONNY” with the same DOB/gender but different IDs.
-This is server test data, not a UI bug.
-- The sidebar logo is clickable to return home; the refresh icon refetches patients; the about icon shows “Made by Maher Guerfali”.

 ## More Details
 See [APPROACH.md](./APPROACH.md) for architectural decisions, tradeoffs, and interview talking points.